timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp.md

 ## Publisher Repository Synchronisation

-It is RECOMMENDED that publishing CAs always perform a list query as described in section 2.3 of [@!RFC8181] before submitting changes to the publication server.
+It is RECOMMENDED that publishing CAs always perform a list query as described in Section 2.3 of [@!RFC8181] before submitting changes to the publication server.
 This approach means that any desynchronisation issue can be resolved at least as soon as the publisher is aware of updates that it needs to publish.

-When publishing changes in material, CAs SHOULD send all of their changes using multiple PDUs contained within a single multi-element query message (described in section 2.2 and section 3.7.1 of [@!RFC8181]).
+When publishing changes in material, CAs SHOULD send all their changes using multiple PDUs contained within a single multi-element query message (described in Sections 2.2 and 3.7.1 of [@!RFC8181]).
 This approach reduces the risk of changesets that were intended to take effect as an atomic action from taking effect in an inconsistent fashion.